 The proportion of learners trained through micro deals (covering 1 or 2 learners) appears relatively high at one-in-eight (12%).
 The subjects covered by these deals is discussed later.

-Table 3: Number of learners listed in a Skills Deal by the size of employer, training delivered only
+Table 3: Number of learners listed in a Skills Deal by the size of employer, Training Delivered only